farzaneMahmoudi/TaskManagerApp/README.md

 This application has three tabs including **TODO**, **DOING** and **DONE**. each task has features such as title, description, date, time and state(todo, doing, done),that you can add it to each list you want.

  **.** each user can log in after signing up and see her/his tasks.

+ **.** all users and their tasks are saved in database(ORM database used).

  **.** each task can have an image that you can set from your gallery or take it from the camera.

 **.** you can delete all tasks from the icon located in the menu.